arnaudroger/SimpleFlatMapper/README.md

 SimpleFlatMapper
 ========
-Fast and Easy mapping from database to POJO.
+Fast and Easy mapping from database and csv to POJO.
 A super lightweight no configuration ORM alternative to iBatis or Hibernate.

 - Compatible with Java 6, 7 and 8.